polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 **Motivation**

 We decided to use a stratified (a.k.a. label frequency based) baseline classifier to account for the embalance of the labels.
-A stratified dummy classifier should be more robust in regard to this and therefore is a more challenging baseline to surpass.
+A stratified dummy classifier should be more robust in regard to this and, therefore, is a more challenging baseline to surpass.
 Using this dummy classifier we also want to test whether "fancy" features are necessary or not for the classification.

 **Implementation**

 The dummy classifier is also implemented in `code/classification/run_classifier.py`:
     * the baseline dummy classifier is an instance of `sklearn.dummy.DummyClassifier`
+        * the parameter `strategy = "stratified"` is used
     * the evaluation metrics suite is computed for the baseline
         * evaluation results are stored in `.csv` files in the `results/` directory